 A Little More About Us

 Integrity, honesty and unbiased assessment are at the core of Giving Guide’s (GG) mission.
-The charity sector is important to the economy and culture of Australia.
-We believe independently assessing the accountability, transparency and effectiveness of Australian charities beyond what is currently available is important to its future.
+The charity sector is vital to the economy and culture of Australia.
+We believe independently addressing the accountability, transparency, effectiveness and impact of Australian charities is important to its future.

 Giving Guide anticipates enhancing the level of governance of Australian charities.
-An independent advisor would benefit the sector by helping charities consider and work towards exceeding the existing governance standards of the Australian Charities and Not-for-profits Commission (ACNC) to benefit donors.
+An independent advisor would benefit the sector by helping charities exceed the existing governance standards of the Australian Charities and Not-for-profits Commission (ACNC) to benefit donors.
 Helping build relationships, confidence and trust to maintain ongoing support of charities and their supporters.

 Good Guidance